maslow/experiment-minio-site-replication/README.md

 1. Ref to https://github.com/minio/minio/issues/15537: with `MINIO_ETCD_PATH_PREFIX` in target cluster, the replication works but deletions are not replicated.

 2. Ref to https://github.com/minio/minio/issues/15537: with a single central etcd server to source & target cluster, the replication works but deletions are not replicated.

+3. The target cluster must NOT use ETCD-based federation mode.
+Otherwise, the replication will not work correctly.